AndrewEllis93/Print-Tuning-Guide/README.md

 - My SuperSlicer profiles are located [:page_facing_up:here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).

 - If you have issues, comments, or suggestions about the guide, please let me know on GitHub issues or via Discord: [:page_facing_up:Ellis#4980](https://discordapp.com/users/207622442842062849)
-    - For issues help not directly related to the guide contents, or for troubleshooting/print help, please seek the public help channels in the [:page_facing_up:Voron Discord](https://discord.gg/voron) (or the appropriate community for your printer).
+    - For issues help not directly related to the guide contents, or for troubleshooting & print help, please use the public help channels in the [:page_facing_up:Voron Discord](https://discord.gg/voron) (or the appropriate community for your printer).

 - You can find bed the models and textures I am using in [:page_facing_up:Hartk's GitHub repo](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/SuperSlicer).
 The bed texture I am using is an older one from him in [:page_facing_up:VoronUsers.](https://github.com/VoronDesign/VoronUsers/tree/master/slicer_configurations/PrusaSlicer/hartk1213/V0/Bed_Shape)

 - Thank you to **bythorsthunder** for help with testing these methods and providing some of the photos.

-- Buy me a beer or three:
+- Support my drinking habits:
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/paypalme/AndrewEllis93)